fumobox/UniConsole/README.md

 # UniConsole

-A Simple console system for Unity.
+A simple console system for Unity.

 This system uses UniRx and uGUI.